espressomd/espresso/doc/sphinx/system_setup.rst

 which takes ``kT`` and ``seed`` as arguments.

 The friction coefficients and cutoff are controlled via the :ref:`DPD interaction` on a per type-pair basis.
-For details see there.

 The friction (dissipative) and noise (random) term are coupled via the fluctuation-dissipation theorem.
 The friction term is a function of the